 Search for waste service providers in your area.

-Keep records of any waste sent to a treatment or disposal facility.
-You are responsible for making sure the disposal facility properly handles your waste.
-The Dangerous Waste Regulations don’t require SQGs to keep records.
-However, records can prove your SQG category or that you disposed of your waste properly if your business is inspected.
+Keep records of any designation information and other required waste records.
+SQGs have less requirements as far as recordkeeping, but it's highly recommended to keep records beyond those that are required.
+Records can prove your SQG category or that you disposed of your waste properly if your business is inspected.

 Some SQGs have an EPA/State Identification (ID) Number.
 The state doesn’t require SQGs to have this ID number, but many choose to.
 If your facility has an ID number, you must file a Dangerous Waste Annual Report (even if you didn’t generate any dangerous waste).

 Some local jurisdictions, such as counties or health districts, may have additional requirements.
 They may also have resources to help you manage or dispose of your waste.
 Your local jurisdiction may call your dangerous waste “Moderate Risk Waste.”
 Moderate Risk Waste (MRW) includes hazardous (dangerous) waste from households and dangerous waste from small quantity generators.